Tuesday, July 25, 2017

 However, particularly in Series One, they were to make the same mistake that the Virgin New Adventures did in the nineties: swearing and sex do not adult themes make.
 Especially if you have a very poor grasp on consent and turn your series into something that might, just, be a bit rapey.
 But, I'm leaping ahead of myself.
 At least a little bit.

 We're in Cardiff.
 Gwen Cooper (Eve Myles) is a PC in the Welsh Police.
-She's at the scene of a murder when a gang turns up from an organisation called Torchwood.
+She's at the scene of a murder when a gang turns up from an organization called Torchwood.
 They proceed to mess about a bit on the murder scene, then disappear.
 This leaves Gwen all a bit curious.
 From here on in we get the story of Gwen's discovery of Torchwood, who they are and what they do, which is hunt aliens.
 In Cardiff.
-Because, it turns out, Cardiff is built on a ruddy great rift in the space-time continuum and as a result, a lot of intergalactic, timey-wimey flotsam and jetsam turns up to cause trouble and/or be cannibalised by Torchwood to protect the world.
+Because it turns out, Cardiff is built on a ruddy great rift in the space-time continuum and as a result, a lot of intergalactic, timey-wimey flotsam and jetsam turns up to cause trouble and/or be cannibalized by Torchwood to protect the world.
 After all, as Captain Jack says: "The Twenty-First Century' is when it all happens.
 You've got to be ready."

 Gwen's been involved in investigating a serial killer in Cardiff, who it will turn out has links to Torchwood.
-And we'll end up with a stand-off, two shots and a resurrection before the end.
+And we'll end up with a stand-off, two shots, and a resurrection before the end.
 Gwen is our intro to Torchwood as a fairly ordinary person.
 She's our companion figure.
 At least in this episode.
 She asks lots of questions.